ePages-de/restdocs-wiremock/README.md

 **(5) Update documentation**

-Create a new commit which updates the version numbers in the `README` file.
+Create a new commit which replaces the previous version number with the new version number in this `README` file.

 ## Other resources